GSA/fedramp-gov/pages/challenge.md

 <span class="title">
 <h3>BACKGROUND</h3><img src="{{site.baseurl}}/assets/img/background-icon.png">
 </span>
 <p>Before FedRAMP, each Agency established their own set of security controls that industry providers had to adhere to -  these controls changed from one federal Agency to the next.
 There was no information sharing regarding security from one Agency to another, and each vendor had to comply with disparate, sometimes overlapping requirements.
 FedRAMP created security baselines for government that allowed industry to meet one set of security requirements, and the government to “re-use” key security information.
 This standardized approach enables Agencies to rapidly adapt from old, insecure legacy IT to mission-enabling, secure, and cost effective cloud-based IT.
 FedRAMP is a government-wide program that provides a standardized approach to security assessment, authorization, and continuous monitoring for cloud products and services.
-The FedRAMP process is based on the <a href="">NIST RMF</a> and our security controls are based on <a href="">NIST SP 800-53 Revision 4 baselines</a>, and contain controls above the NIST baseline that address the unique elements of cloud computing.</p>
+The FedRAMP process is based on the <a href="https://csrc.nist.gov/projects/risk-management/risk-management-framework-(RMF)-Overview" target="_blank">NIST RMF</a> and our security controls are based on <a href="https://nvlpubs.nist.gov/nistpubs/specialpublications/nist.sp.800-53r4.pdf" target="_blank">NIST SP 800-53 Revision 4 baselines</a>, and contain controls above the NIST baseline that address the unique elements of cloud computing.</p>

 <p>In an effort to improve how CSPs, Agencies, and 3PAOs experience FedRAMP, the PMO has implemented past initiatives to improve the program, including:</p>
 <ul>
-<li><a href="">FedRAMP Accelerated</a></li>
+<li><a href="/assets/resources/documents/FedRAMP_Accelerated_A_Case_Study_For_Change_Within_Government.pdf">FedRAMP Accelerated</a></li>
-<li><a href="">FedRAMP Ready</a></li>
+<li><a href="/pursuing-a-fedramp-ready-designation/">FedRAMP Ready</a></li>
-<li><a href="">Agency Authorization Playbook</a></li>
+<li><a href="/assets/resources/documents/Agency_Authorization_Playbook.pdf">Agency Authorization Playbook</a></li>
-<li><a href="">CSP Authorization Playbook</a></li>
+<li><a href="/assets/resources/documents/CSP_Authorization_Playbook_Getting_Started_with_FedRAMP.pdf">CSP Authorization Playbook</a></li>
-<li><a href="">FedRAMP Connect</a></li>
+<li><a href="/assets/resources/documents/CSP_JAB_P-ATO_Prioritization_Criteria_and_Guidance.pdf">FedRAMP Connect</a></li>
-<li><a href="">FedRAMP Tailored Li-SaaS Baseline</a></li>
+<li><a href="/pursuing-a-fedramp-tailored-authorization/">FedRAMP Tailored Li-SaaS Baseline</a></li>
 </ul>
 <p>FedRAMP’s current change-based priorities include: </p>
 <ul>